 Bedrop Cosmetics & Beauty products

-Bedrop advertises beyond Search and Social to tap into new audiences not available on these platforms through high quality storytelling that match editorial content on publishers’ sites, supported by managed service specialized in D2C and customize the creatives most suited for their audience.
-This family start-up increase website sessions by 33%, order volumes by 67% and revenue by 77% – all with a ROAS of up to 50%.
+Bedrop advertised beyond search and social to tap into new audiences not available on these platforms, through high-quality storytelling that matched editorial content on publishers’ sites.
+They were supported by managed service specializing in D2C and customizing the creatives most suited for their audience.
+This family start-up increased website sessions by 33%, order volumes by 67%, and revenue by 77%, all with a ROAS of up to 50%.
 Get the full case study here.

 AVVA Men’s Clothing Manufacturer/Seller

-AVVA is a men’s clothing manufacturer and seller, increases new users and e-commerce sales by 75% by diversifying ad channels.
+AVVA, a men’s clothing manufacturer and seller, increased new users and e-commerce sales by 75% by diversifying ad channels.
 Get the full case study here.

 Cornerstone Razor Blades & Men Shaving Supplies